ahlyel-amine/order-track-API/README.md

 ---

-This API project provides all the required endpoints to manage the restaurant's menu, user roles, orders, and cart functionalities.
+This API project provides all the required endpoints to manage menu, user roles, orders, and cart functionalities.
 Each endpoint ensures proper role-based access control, error handling, and the use of appropriate HTTP status codes for a smooth user experience.